Sheet Metal Enclosure Design

 Choosing the Right Finish Based on Application

-Finishes such as powder coating or galvanization are preferred for outdoor enclosures because they deliver enhanced protection against moisture, UV exposure, and other environmental challenges.
+• Powder coating and hot galvanization are preferred for outdoor enclosures because they deliver enhanced protection against moisture, UV exposure, and other environmental challenges.

 Design for Manufacturability and Cost Optimization